bchugg/bchugg.github.io/index.md

 ## Other

-Occasionally I [write]({% link writing.md %}).
-Sometimes I also talk, and sometimes I talk in public on the [increments podcast](https://www.incrementspodcast.com/).
-We have a few [_sic_] drinks and discuss topics ranging from the [problem of induction](https://www.incrementspodcast.com/75) to the [evolutionary origins of art](https://www.incrementspodcast.com/50).
+I write at [Steps to Phaeacia](https://www.stepstophaeacia.com/).
+Sometimes I also talk, and sometimes I talk in public about applied philosophy and other topics on the [Increments podcast](https://www.incrementspodcast.com/).
 I also co-host [do you even lit?](https://doyouevenlit.podbean.com/) where two unintelligible kiwis and I make our (haphazard and tangent-filled) way through the world of literary classics.